rupertqin/rupertqin.github.io/_posts/za/resume.md

 * good at Html5, css3,canvas,SVG etc.
 * the most commonly used framework include Jquery, mootools, backbone, underscore, requirejs, Angularjs.
+* using Git to maintain code for my projects.
-* familiar with coffee js and Sass that make my work efficient.
+* familiar with grunt and bower ect. that make my work efficient.
+* interesting to and understand backend lang such as nodejs, ruby on rails